JesseTG/melonds-ds/README.md

 This is a rough roadmap for achieving that goal:

 1. Support Action Replay cheat codes.
+2. Fix all major outstanding bugs.
+3. Get melonDS DS included in the official RetroArch distribution.
-2. Implement support for migrating configuration from the existing core.
+4. Implement support for migrating configuration from the existing core.
-3. Implement support for the [solar sensor][solar-sensor] using `retro_sensor_interface`.
+5. Implement support for the [solar sensor][solar-sensor] using `retro_sensor_interface`.
-4. Add support for the DSi camera using `retro_camera_callback`.
+6. Add support for the DSi camera using `retro_camera_callback`.
-5. Get melonDS DS included in the official RetroArch distribution.

 # Building